yurujaja/pangaea-bench/README.md

  - [Single Temporal Regression](#single-temporal-regression)
  - [Multi-Temporal Regression](#multi-temporal-regression)

-It is also possible to train some [supervised baselines](#-fully-supervised-baseline), based on UNet.
+It is also possible to train some [supervised baselines](#-fully-supervised-baseline), based on UNet and ViT.

 ## 🗺️ Datasets details
 Please refer to [**Dataset Guide**](DATASET_GUIDE.md) to understand the processing requirements and commands specific to each dataset.